 - Berserk Button: Tirek gets irritated when everyone insists on using their Parody Names instead of their real ones.

 - Blown Across the Room: Every time Pinkie plays the yovidaphone, everyone else goes tumbling.

 - Borrowed Catchphrase: "I zap you" was originally Tempest Shadow's catchphrase, but in later episodes, other characters (like Starlight and the Tree of Harmony) also use it before attacking someone with magic.

 - Every time someone says the word "bold" in "Fake It 'Til You Make It", the captions turn bold.

-- Whenever Big McIntosh speaks in "The Break Up Break Down", he just says, "Yup" while the captions translate what he's saying.
+- Whenever Big McIntosh speaks, he just says, "Yup" while the captions translate what he's saying.